defzhangaa/deeplandslideDS/README.md

 4. Fuse the decisions from deep neural networks with the proposed three-branched fusion model (network_fusion.py).

 [1] Ji, S., Yu, D., Shen, C., Li, W., & Xu, Q. Landslide detection from an open satellite imagery and digital elevation model dataset using attention boosted convolutional neural networks.
 Landslides, 1-16, 2020.

+* In Sep 2023, the website of Bijie dataset seems unaccesible.
+You may contact the authors for this dataset at zhangjx283(at)mail2.sysu.edu.cn